-These calculations assume that (i) the number of members of the company's peer group at the end of the performance period will be seven, (ii) the compensation committee will not make any downward adjustment in the amount of the award following the end of the performance period, and (iii) the executive officer will continue to be employed by or provide service to the company throughout the performance period or will be vested pursuant to the Rule of 75.

-This calculation assumes that the executive officer will achieve the minimum performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2020.
-The performance required to achieve the total shareholder return minimum condition, the aggregate GSWC operating expense level minimum condition and the ASUS cumulative net earnings minimum condition in the performance stock awards granted in 2020 is 28.57%, 50.00%, and 50.00% of the target performance level, respectively.

-(3) This calculation assumes that the named executive officer will achieve the target performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2020.

-This calculation assumes that the named executive officer will achieve the maximum performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2020.
-The performance required to achieve the total shareholder return maximum condition, the aggregate GSWC water segment operating expense level maximum condition and the ASUS cumulative net earnings maximum condition is 200%, 150% and 200% of the target performance level, respectively.

-We provide information regarding the assumptions used to calculate the value of time-vested restricted stock units and performance stock granted on January 28, 2020 pursuant to the 2016 plan in Note 13 to our audited financial statements in our Form 10-K for the year ended December 31, 2020.
+- (1) These calculations assume that (i) the number of members of the company's peer group at the end of the performance period will be seven, (ii) the compensation committee will not make any downward adjustment in the amount of the award following the end of the performance period, and (iii) the executive officer will continue to be employed by or provide service to the company throughout the performance period or will be vested pursuant to the Rule of 75. - (2) This calculation assumes that the executive officer will achieve the minimum performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2021.
+The performance required to achieve the total shareholder return minimum condition, the aggregate GSWC operating expense level minimum condition and the ASUS cumulative net earnings minimum condition in the performance stock awards granted in 2021 is 28.57%, 50.00%, and 50.00% of the target performance level, respectively. - (3) This calculation assumes that the named executive officer will achieve the target performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2021. - (4) This calculation assumes that the named executive officer will achieve the maximum performance level established by the compensation committee for each performance condition set forth in the performance stock award granted to the named executive officer in 2021.
+The performance required to achieve the total shareholder return maximum condition, the aggregate GSWC operating expense level maximum condition and the ASUS cumulative net earnings maximum condition is 200%, 150% and 200% of the target performance level, respectively. - (5) We provide information regarding the assumptions used to calculate the value of time-vested restricted stock units and performance stock granted on February 1, 2021 pursuant to the 2016 plan in Note 13 to our audited financial statements in our Form 10-K for the year ended December 31, 2021.

-Mr. Sprowls, Ms. Tang and Ms. Farrow can earn between 0% to 175.0%, and Ms. Kruger and Mr. Switzer can earn between 0% to 162.5% of the target amount set forth in the 2020 named executive officer's performance award depending on the company's performance against the performance goals during the performance period, which consist of the following metrics: 25% of the performance stock awards granted are based on the company's total shareholder return compared to the total shareholder return of the company's defined peer group, referred to as the total shareholder return criteria and 75% of the performance stock awards will be earned based upon the satisfaction of one or more of the following performance conditions: aggregate GSWC water segment operating expense level and ASUS cumulative net earnings.
-The performance period commenced on January 1, 2020 and ends on December 31, 2022.
-The performance goals for Mr. Sprowls, Ms. Tang and Ms. Farrow are based on the total shareholder return, the aggregate GSWC water segment operating expense level and the ASUS cumulative net earnings criteria.
-The performance stock awards for Ms. Kruger and Mr. Switzer are based on the total shareholder return criteria and the aggregate GSWC water segment operating expense level criteria.
+Mr. Sprowls, Ms. Tang and Ms. Farrow can earn between 0% to 175.0%, and Mr. Rowley, Mr. Switzer and Ms. Kruger can earn between 0% to 162.5% of the target amount set forth in the 2021 named executive officer's performance award depending on the company's performance against the performance goals during the performance period, which consist of the following metrics: 25% of the performance stock awards granted are based on the company's total shareholder return compared to the total shareholder return of the company's defined peer group, referred to as the total shareholder return criteria and 75% of the performance stock awards will be earned based upon the satisfaction of one or more of the following performance conditions: aggregate GSWC operating expense level and ASUS cumulative net earnings.
+The performance period commenced on January 1, 2021 and ends on December 31, 2023.
+The performance goals for Mr. Sprowls, Ms. Tang and Ms. Farrow are based on the total shareholder return, the aggregate GSWC operating expense level and the ASUS cumulative net earnings criteria.
+The performance stock awards for Mr. Rowley, Mr. Switzer and Ms. Kruger are based on the total shareholder return criteria and the aggregate GSWC operating expense level criteria.

-We disclose in the tables set forth below the performance goals for each of these performance criteria for performance stock awards granted in 2020:
+We disclose in the tables set forth below the performance goals for each of these performance criteria for performance stock awards granted in 2021:

-2020 PERFORMANCE TARGETS AND PAYOUT PERCENTAGES FOR TOTAL SHAREHOLDER RETURN(1)
+2021 PERFORMANCE TARGETS AND PAYOUT PERCENTAGES FOR TOTAL SHAREHOLDER RETURN(1)